-- For newborn children; and - When you are readmitted to the hospital for the same condition in the same calendar year. - Your coinsurance is the percentage of your covered expenses that you pay after you have satisfied the Plan's calendar year deductible.
+Your coinsurance is the percentage of your covered expenses that you pay after you have satisfied the Plan's calendar year deductible.

-The maximum out-of-pocket limit is the maximum amount you are responsible to pay for copayments/payment percentage and deductibles and copays for eligible health services during the Calendar Year.
+The maximum out-of-pocket limit is the maximum amount you are responsible to pay for copayments/payment percentage and deductibles and copays for eligible health services during the.
 This plan has an individual and family maximum out of pocket limit.
 The individual maximum out-of-pocket limit applies to a person enrolled for self only coverage with no dependents coverage.
-Once the amount of the copayments/payment percentage and deductibles you have paid during the year for eligible health services meet the Individual maximum out-of-pocket limit this plan will pay 100% of covered benefits that apply toward the limit for you for the remainder of the year.
+Once the amount of the copayments/ payment percentage and deductibles you have paid during the year for eligible health services meet the Individual maximum out-of-pocket limit this plan will pay 100% of covered benefits that apply toward the limit for you for the remainder of the year.

 The family maximum out-of-pocket limit applies to a person enrolled with one or more dependents.
-The family maximum out-of-pocket limit can be met by a combination of family members or by any single individual within the family.
+The family maximum out-of-pocket limit can be met by a combination of family members.
 Once the amount of the copayments/ payment percentage and deductibles paid during the year for eligible health services meets this family maximum out-of-pocket limit, this plan will pay 100% of the family's covered benefits that apply toward the limit for the rest of the year.